heroku/heroku-buildpack-php/README.md

 Alternatively, the bundled `nginx.conf.erb` will automatically include all nginx configuration snippets within the application directory: `conf/nginx.d/*.conf`.
 This is another way that you can modify the `root` and `index` directives.
 Further, if the config snippets end with `.erb`, they will be parsed and have `.conf` extension appended to its filename.

+### Running App-specific Scripts
+Heroku now supports running a single `.profile` script in the root of your application during startup, right before `boot.sh` is executed.
+See <https://devcenter.heroku.com/articles/dynos#startup>.

+For more advanced usage of .profile scripts, see <https://devcenter.heroku.com/articles/profiled>.

 Pre-compiling binaries
 ----------------------